You know that lunch and learns are great for your organization and team. But can they work in a virtual environment?

 6. Get people engaged

 If you want the virtual lunch and learn to happen again, then make it engaging.
-If you wish to do a data dump, lunch and learn might not be the best format.
+If you wish to do a data dump, then a lunch and learn might not be the best format.
 People want to attend a lunch and learn for the social benefit and the learning they get.

-7. Get feedback and schedule the next one.
+7. Get feedback and schedule the next one

 Learning happens directly after feedback.
 It’s important to look at the lunch and learn as a learning experience for you (the person running it) and the audience attending.
 If you want to get better, it’s a good idea to get feedback from the attendees.